NyronW/WebCommandLine/README.md

     options.StaticFilesUrl = "/MyWebAssets"; //This will be the base path for static files options.WebCliUrl = "/MyWebCli"; //command requests will go to this endpoint

-    // If true the JavaScript bjects with be automatically initialized, otherwise you have to manually inti window.cli object
+    // If true the JavaScript objects with be automatically initialized, otherwise you have to manually inti window.cli object
     // You would typically set this value to false when you want to override the default httpHandler options.AutoInitJsInstance = false;
 });